 Why can't the Locator find my article?

 If there are no matching results at all, it is likely that Illinois does not have access to the article you need.
-If this is the case, see this tutorial for more information on how to obtain a copy of a resource not at Illinois.
+If this is the case, see this tutorial for more information on how to obtain a copy of a resource outside of UIUC.

 My search took me to a Discover screen.
 How do I navigate this screen?

 If your search took you to a Discover results screen rather than the correct article, it means that the Journal & Article Locator could not find your article for some reason (see above).

 The Discover results screen will most likely have keyword and title matches for a variety of resources.
 The ones to focus on are the Discover E-resources A-Z list, UIUC catalog, and SCOPUS.
 The E-resources will take you to journal titles that are similar to your search.
 The UIUC catalog will take you to results that match your search in the Illinois catalog.
 Scopus is an online database that covers a broad range of topics and may contain articles with information that matches what you have entered.

 Generally, you will probably want to start by looking at the article matches in Scopus (if there are any).
 These are most likely to match your search.
 If your article is not in these results, try the start of title matches for the other sections next (if you’re positive that you typed in the journal title in exactly correctly.
 If not, check the keyword matches first).
 These matches will take you to the Online Journals and Databases tool where you can look for the correct journal.
 For more help navigating this tool, view the tutorial on it.

 Do I need to fill in all of this information?
 What if I only have some of it?